Paramvir12121/Flask-Blog/README.md

 - Flask-Cognito: This extension enables your application to use AWS Cognito for user authentication.
 It helps manage session tokens and user authentication states with decorators like @cognito_auth_required, which you use to protect routes that require a user to be logged in.

-- WTForms: While part of Flask-WTF, WTForms alone is responsible for defining form fields and validation rules.
-It’s used extensively in defining forms like LoginForm, where fields and validation rules are specified (e.g., StringField, PasswordField with validators such as DataRequired()).

 - SQLAlchemy: SQLAlchemy, which is integrated into Flask through Flask-SQLAlchemy, is used for defining the ORM models and handling the SQL transactions transparently.
 It is pivotal in operations that involve creating, querying, updating, or deleting records from your SQLite database.